almcewen/VueScrollActions/README.md

 ```javascript
 this.$scrollTo('footer', 60);
 ```
-This will scroll the window to the footer's offset in the document with an vertical offset of 60px
+This will smoothly animate a scroll to **footer's** offset with a vertical offset of 60px

 ## Caveats
 1. The are many improvements to come!
 I'm still trying to find time to fine tune and write proper tests/examples